-Ok, so if you have a teenage daughter then grab a hat and hang to it.
-I’m about to serve up some info that you’ve gotta have.
+If you have a teenage daughter then grab a hat and hang to it.
+I’m about to serve up safety tips to protect her that you need.

 When our teenagers start driving we start worrying even more, right?